 Aurora Energy's network stretches across 6,600 kilometres of overhead lines and underground cables in Dunedin, Central Otago and Queenstown Lakes.
 We get to work in some of the most spectacular parts of the country maintaining and upgrading the network.
-Here we share stories about how we manage this.
+Here we share stories about who we are and how we manage our network.

 Now you see them, Now you don't!